-- The practice participated in local audits, identified their own audits and national benchmarking. - Findings were used by the practice to improve services.
+- The practice participated in local audits, identified their own audits and national benchmarking. . - Findings were used by the practice to improve services.
 Outcomes were discussed in team meetings.
 Where improvements were identified in the audits we saw actions were noted for GPs and nurses to make improvements.
-For example, an aud itinto the use of a specific pain relief medicine led to a review of all patients who had been prescribed it and learning regarding the appropriarte use of the medicine was noted. - There was limited checking that these improvements had been made via a re-audit.
-Some issues were not identified via audit which may indicate improvements.
-For example, there was no overall monitoring of repeat prescriptions to identify whether patients had up to date medicine reviews.
-GPs explained this was done manually, so that when a repeat prescription was received a patient would be reviewed or identified via the dispensary for a medicine review.
-The partners explained due to the familiarity between patients and GPs because of their small list size, there was minimal recording of this on the record system.
-Data provided by the practice showed 58% of patients had current up to date medicine reviews in April 2016, which was not an accurate figure.
-However, the practice did not audit the recording of medicine reviews as means of identifying improvements.
+For example, an audit into the use of a specific pain relief medicine led to a review of all patients who had been prescribed it and a review of what alternative medicine they could be prescribed.
+The audit was reviewed following the actions taken and a reduction from 13 to three patients on the medicine was noted. - Some of audits provided to us were old and some were not repeated as assurance that all improvements required were made.